About Project ECHO Care for the Elderly

 - Prior to the session:

-– Participants ensure they have the equipment required to participate (stable internet connection, computer, webcam & microphone or iOS phone with phone connection).
+Participants ensure they have the equipment required to participate (stable Internet connection, computer, web cam & microphone or mobile phone with a WIFI connection).

 - During the session: